nickyout/json-sample/README.md

 ## FAQ

+*If we all use the same test data, we also share the flaws in the test files*

+True.
+On the other hand, if you need to create the data yourself, you might forget corner cases that can be included in a shared test file.

+I hope that test files will eventually become authoritative -
+Yes.
+That is why, ideally, JSON test data needs to be sharpened over time.
+If these improvements are then shared, all users can benefit.

 *JSON files are not that big*

 There is a JSON sample in the registry that is 180 MB big.
 I wanted that to be an option.